university-bootcamp/coding-environment/windows-vagrant.md

 Turning on your virtual environment will take a bit longer than usual on the first time.

 **Windows Command Prompt** on your computer.
-To do this, hold the `Command+Spacebar` keys to open the spotlight.
-Then type `Terminal` and press the enter key.
-This will open a terminal window.
+To do this, hit the `Windows` key to open the search bar.
+Then type `cmd.exe` and press the enter key.
+This will open a command prompt window.

-You will need to run two commands in your terminal windows.
+You will need to run two commands in your window.

 **First**, run the following command to change your working directory, to make it so you're working with the web development environment you downloaded earlier.